 This easy recipe for salmon patties only requires four ingredients.
-Packed with omega-3s, calcium, and other nutrients, they’re super simple and totally delicious.
+By quickly combining canned salmon, frozen hash browns, eggs, and frozen spinach, you’ll have a quick weeknight dinner that’s super simple, healthy, and totally delicious.

 All of the recipes have been tasty, and they usually get eaten, but they’ve all been a little too complicated to make it into our “quick weeknight dinner” rotation.

 When I started researching non-dairy food sources of calcium, however, I was motivated to start making salmon patties more often.
 My oldest daughter has been allergic to dairy since birth, and while she does take calcium supplements, I worry that they’re not absorbed as well as whole food sources of calcium.
 After reading that canned salmon with bones is one of the most calcium rich foods you can eat, I decided I needed to find a way to get more of it into her diet.

 (If you’re going “ewwww” about the bones, note that the tiny bones in canned salmon are really soft, and when they’re mashed up with the rest of the ingredients they are totally edible, and you don’t even notice they’re there.
 Promise.
 And if you don’t need to worry about calcium intake, then you can use bone-free canned salmon in this recipe, too.)

 My first goal was to come up with a recipe that would taste good and be simple enough to whip up on a busy weeknight.
 I’ve always liked salmon patty recipes that included potatoes, but since peeling and boiling and mashing a bunch of potatoes is a pain, I decided to use frozen hash browns instead.